Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-Fig. \ref{fig:fig3} depicts the overall workflow of the cross-device scenario in BCFL.The roles and functionalities of each stakeholder are represented in different colors, and badges are attached to indicate interactions with IPFS and smart contracts.
+Fig. \ref{fig:fig3} depicts the overall workflow of the cross-device scenario in BCFL.
+The roles and functionalities of each stakeholder are represented in different colors, and badges are attached to indicate interactions with IPFS and smart contracts.

-The job creator initiates the BCFL process by reviewing the received tasks and creating the training configuration.
-This includes the total number of global rounds, training hyper-parameters, the number of trainers, evaluation methods, client selection methods, and round duration. participant recruitment is completed by the job creator, the genesis model is uploaded to IPFS.
-The Job creator then registers the CID of the uploaded genesis model in the smart contract, providing access to all participants.
+The job creator initiates the BCFL process by reviewing the received tasks and establishing the training configuration.
+This includes the total number of global rounds, training hyperparameters, the number of trainers, evaluation methods, client selection methods, and round duration.
+Once participant recruitment is completed by the job creator, the genesis model is uploaded to IPFS.
+The job creator then registers the CID of the uploaded genesis model in the smart contract, providing access to all participants.

-Fig. \ref{fig:fig4} shows the workflow of the cross-silo scenario , which is an adaptation and enhancement of the model presented in \cite{9}.
-This scenario assumes the participation of three entities, with the final global model being an aggregation of their respective auxiliary models.
-Within each participant's auxiliary model, they take turns performing the evaluator role while the others act as trainers.
-Since there is no separate evaluator for the main model, the combined evaluation results of each auxiliary model contribute as weights.
+Fig. \ref{fig:fig4} illustrates the workflow of the cross-silo scenario, which adapts and enhances the model presented in \cite{cai20202cp}.
+This scenario presupposes the participation of three entities, with the final global model emerging as an aggregation of their respective auxiliary models.
+Each participant cyclically takes the evaluator role within its auxiliary model while the others serve as trainers.
+As there is no distinct evaluator for the main model, the cumulative evaluation results from each auxiliary model are used as weights.

-The aggregator is tasked with aggregating the auxiliary models and performing the final aggregation for the main model.
-In Fig. \ref{fig:fig4}, a third-party entity not considered as a participant is selected as an example.
-To select an eligible client for aggregation, the BCFL server which is (responsible for whitelist and client request management) needs to maintain a whitelist of authenticated users, such as those with DIDs, selecting users who consistently contribute to the training.
-Conversely, if an aggregator is selected among the participants, strategic variations can be introduced by randomly selecting an aggregator from the clients and assigning the role to the client with a high contribution during the training process.
+The aggregator is responsible for aggregating the auxiliary models and executing the final aggregation for the main model.
+As illustrated in Fig. \ref{fig:fig4}, a third-party entity, not considered as a participant, is chosen as an example.
+To identify an eligible client for aggregation, the BCFL system, which manages the whitelist and client requests, should maintain a whitelist of authenticated users, such as those with DIDs, thus selecting users who consistently contribute to the training.
+If an aggregator is chosen from among the participants, strategic variations can be introduced, which can be done by randomly selecting an aggregator from the clients and assigning the role to the client with a high contribution during the training process.